-A new school year brings new classes, new teachers and happy reunions with friends after the summer break.
-But if you've ever noticed that the school year also brings increased sniffles and coughs, you're not alone.
+A new school year brings new classes, new teachers and reunions with friends after summer break.
+But if you've ever noticed that the school year also brings increased sniffles, coughs and colds, you're not alone.

-If your child is always sick since starting school, you may be experiencing what many parents refer to as the "back-to-school plague."
+If you feel like your child has been sick every two weeks since starting school, you may be experiencing what many parents refer to as the "back-to-school plague."
+When in school, children encounter new viruses frequently.
 Colds, coughs, stomach bugs and pink eye (conjunctivitis) are among the most common viruses spread at school.
-Children can also spread bacterial infections, including impetigo (an infection of the skin) and strep throat.
-During late fall through early spring, parents should also look for signs of the flu virus, which can spread quickly.
+COVID-19 and flu also circulate during certain times of the year.
+In addition, children can spread bacterial infections, including impetigo (an infection of the skin) and strep throat.

-There's no one secret formula to keep kids from getting sick, but there are a few things parents and caregivers can do to prevent illness when kids go back to school.
+There's no secret formula to keep kids from getting sick, but there are steps that parents and caregivers can take to prevent illness when kids go back to school.

 How can I keep my child from getting sick at school?

-Regular hand washing is the best way to prevent the spread of germs.
+Regular hand washing is the best way to prevent the spread of germs and keep your child healthy.
 Children (and adults) should wash their hands:

 - After sneezing or blowing their nose